Skip to content

 Perhaps the most consequential announcement of the symposium was the unveiling of “Ringleader,” a new series of exercises designed to test the Department of the Air Force’s ability to fuse sensor data from across the entire Defense Department and translate it into actionable targeting information at speed and scale.

 Air Force Secretary Meink introduced the concept during his keynote, and Chief of Space Operations Gen. Chance Saltzman elaborated in a subsequent roundtable.
-Saltzman described the effort as fundamentally about answering the question of how battle management works when you are collecting data from a global constellation of sensors in volumes never before seen.
-The Air Force and Space Force will collaborate on modeling and simulation exercises to stress-test the DAF Battle Network, the infrastructure designed to connect sensors, processing systems, and shooters.
+Saltzman described the effort as fundamentally about answering how battle management works when you are collecting data from a global constellation of sensors at volumes never before seen.
+The Air Force and Space Force will collaborate on modeling and simulation exercises to stress-test the DAF Battle Network, the infrastructure that connects sensors, processing systems, and shooters.

 Aviation Week reported that the findings from Ringleader could prove directly valuable to the Golden Dome effort, with Gen. Michael Guetlein, the Pentagon’s lead acquisition officer for the program, prioritizing integrated command and control as a near-term deliverable.
 Experimentation is expected to begin later this year, funded in part by the reconciliation bill and prior appropriations.